Analysis and Critical Thinking

-This course is designed to evaluate and sharpen your business writing and speaking skills.
+This course is designed to evaluate and sharpen your business writing and speaking skills and to show you how language can be used as a tool to identify issues solve problems and communicate policy.
 You will be introduced to argumentation as an advanced form of communication that is crucial for effective managerial performance.
-Other topics include the forms of professional writing, oral presentation, audience analysis, and copy editing.
-The emphasis is on the manager’s use of language as a tool to identify issues, solve problems and communicate policy.
+You will also gain expertise in the various forms of professional writing, oral presentation, audience analysis, and copy editing.

-GMAN 511 - Ethical and Social Issues in Business
+GMAN 511 - Ethical and Socially Responsible Leadership in Global Context

 GMAN 512 - Business Strategy